Timin8er/Timin8er.github.io/cosmic_ksp.md

 ### **KOS**
 The [Kerbal Operating System](https://ksp-kos.github.io/KOS/), KOS, mod enables running scripts "onboard" the spacecraft from either a built in terminal or remotely from a Telnet connection.
 The ability to run onboard scripts also enables more complicated automated behavior than what can be sent in a single command.
 Such as:
-- automated abort conditions
+- Automated abort conditions
 - PID control loops
-- precise maneuvers
+- Precise maneuvers
-- behaviors trees
+- Behaviors trees

 ### **Telemachus**
 The [Telemachus](https://github.com/TeleIO/Telemachus-1) mod provides a telemetry stream from KSP to a standard computer socket.
 The telemetry covers almost everything players would want to know about the state of the spacecraft.
 Including:
 - Position, Rotation and Orbit parameters
 - Resource levels
-- environment status
+- Environment status

 ## **Translation Relay**
 While the above mods add a lot of needed interfaces, they are not directly compatible with COSMOS and need a translation layer.